 If you’re an architecture student, the design process is similar to that of architects, and we also highlight here the key steps to follow to complete your project in an organized way.

 The following set of design phases set clear expectations by putting in place realistic project deliverable’s and deadlines.
-Overall, this can reduce the risk of failure of an architecture project.

 Here is some information that is important to research about a project: